Who Am I Really? Understanding The Psychological Self

 • You are one of the most loyal people I have ever met.

-• Your self-control and self-discipline are outstanding.
+• Your control and discipline are outstanding.

 • She is one of the most compassionate beings that I have ever met.